AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Github 'bridge' works both ways.

 - Need to see with pushing and pulling as it goes both ways so if you delete something on github, you cant push anything else from local to remote untill you have pulled the changes so it is synced.
 And once you pull it will adjust on your local.
 So if its deleted, it will delete on both and theres no way to get it back.

+- If you deleted your git folder on your computer, you can clone the Github latest pushed copy via `git clone`

+- Collaborations: Go to the repository, settings, access and then collaborators.
+  Add people via their mail connected to their github.